-Trump: No campaign cash paid to porn actor
+Trump: No campaign cash paid to Daniels

 Mr Trump's tweet also speaks of a monthly retainer, although it is unclear about the timing of its payment to Mr Cohen.

 Mr Giuliani told the Times he did not know whether Mr Trump was aware of the payment to Ms Daniels at the time but his understanding was that the president had only learned about it recently.
-It is unclear how this fits with his statement that repayments were made over several months.
+It is unclear how this fits with Mr Trump's statement that repayments were made over several months.

-Speaking on Fox TV last week, Mr Trump suggested some knowledge of the matter in admitting Mr Cohen had represented him during the "crazy Stormy Daniels deal", but did not go into specifics.

-How this relates to any personal repayments by Mr Trump is unclear.

 How did the payment come about and what has happened since?